carlosperate/awesome-microbit/README.md

 - [Make with the micro:bit by Technology Will Save Us](http://make.techwillsaveus.com/bbc-microbit)
 - [IET micro:bit Teaching Resources](http://microbit.org/teach/iet/) - A series of resources created by the IET (Institution of Engineering and Technology) as part of their highly successful IET Faraday brand.
 - [Grok Learning](https://groklearning.com/microbit/) - Provides an online MicroPython code editor, Blockly visual programming, full micro:bit simulator, curriculum-aligned teaching material and auto-marked problems.
-- [Microbit For Primary Schools](http://mb4ps.co.uk) - Fully-customisable scheme of work and resources for use in the primary classroom.
+- [micro:bit For Primary Schools](http://mb4ps.co.uk) - Fully-customisable scheme of work and resources for use in the primary classroom.
 - [101 Computing BBC micro:bit category](http://www.101computing.net/category/bbc-microbit/) - Computing challenges with the micro:bit to boost your programming skills or spice up your teaching of computer science.
-- [Micro:bit Maths](https://microbitmathsblog.wordpress.com) - Blog exploring the BBC micro:bit in mathematics education.
+- [micro:bit Maths](https://microbitmathsblog.wordpress.com) - Blog exploring the BBC micro:bit in mathematics education.
 - [micro:bit of Things](https://sites.google.com/view/microbitofthings/) - Notes on micro:bit project ideas for Key Stage 2 and 3.
 - [The Brooke Primary School Space Programme](http://www.brooke.norfolk.sch.uk/brooke-space-programme/) - Project page documenting Brooke Primary School pupil's upcoming journey for launching a BBC micro:bit (on its own) into near-space, with experiments and sensor measurements.
 - [FunWithMicrobit](https://github.com/MicrobitPolska/FunWithMicrobit) - FunWithMicrobit is a 6 hours workshop made by kids for the kids.